ZacGeurts/UI_Assets/README.md

 # If you use the update assets in the downloader you will revert your ui.<BR /><BR />
 A recommendation for background music, convert to ogg.
 I cannot provide, site is misleading.<BR />
+I reduced volume to 25% when converting.<BR />
 [Free Music Public Domain](https://www.freemusicpublicdomain.com/royalty-free-symphony-music) Stargazer    (2:56)
 the Lemming Shepherds